JuliaML/LearningStrategies.jl/README.md

 model.coef == x \ y
 ```

+### More Examples

+There are some user contributed snippets in the `examples` dir.

+- `dftracer.jl` shows a tracer with DataFrame as underlying storage.

 # Acknowledgements
 LearningStrategies is partially inspired by [IterationManagers](https://github.com/sglyon/IterationManagers.jl) and (Tom Breloff's) conversations with [Spencer Lyon](https://github.com/sglyon).
 This functionality was previously part of the [StochasticOptimization](https://github.com/JuliaML/StochasticOptimization.jl) package, but was split off as a dependency.